Portfolio Fast Track: From Request to Delivery¶

 Go to Portfolio > Requests and click + New Request.

-Fill in the minimum fields to get started:
+Fill in the minimum details to get started:

 | Field | What to enter |